raspiblitz/raspiblitz/FAQ.md

 Just replace the file `/home/admin/raspiblitz/pictures/logoraspiblitz.png` with a PNG of the same dimensions.

 NOTE: On updates this change will get lost and you might need to redo it.

+## I cannot connect per SSH to my RaspiBlitz.
+What to do?

+- Check the command again with how its on the display  - do you have it typed in correctly?
+- Replace `ssh` with `sudo ssh` and try it (laptop admin password might be required).

+If that not works ry to ping the IP of the RaspiBlitz with `ping [IP-of-RaspiBlitz]`.
+If you get no response on the ping requests the device is not reachable try this check list:

+- Make sure that your RaspiBlitz and your laptop are really on the same local network
+- Check if you have a VPN running on your laptop - some VPNs block local network
+- Some Routers have `IP Isolation` switched on - not allowing to devices to connect

+If that all is not working: Join the conversation on [GitHub Issue #420](https://github.com/rootzoll/raspiblitz/issues/420).